-This scenic byway is one of the highest in USA, hence the name Top of the Rockies.
-The altitudes of its 82-mile expanse almost never drops the 9000 feet mark.
+This scenic byway is one of the highest in the USA, hence the name Top of the Rockies.
+The elevation of its 82-mile expanse between Copper Mountain and Leadville almost never drops the 9000 feet mark.

-Parts of the Top of the Rockies is open all year round, but is safer during spring, summer and fall.
+Parts of the Top of the Rockies are open all year round but are safer during spring, summer, and fall.
 Independence Pass closes seasonally in the winter.
-Driving time typically lasts for about 3 hours, but may take up to a day due to the numerous offerings this byway has.
+Driving time typically lasts for about 3 hours but may take up to a day due to the numerous offerings this byway has.

 Season: Spring, Summer, Fall